United States v. Ramsey (1926)

 United States v.
 Ramsey, 271 U.S. 467 (1926), was a U.S. Supreme Court case in which the Court held that the government had the authority to prosecute crimes against Native Americans (Indians) on reservation land that was still designated Indian Country by federal law.
 The Osage Indian Tribe held mineral rights that were worth millions of dollars.
 A white rancher, William K. Hale, devised a plot to kill tribal members to allow his nephew, who was married to a tribal member, to inherit the mineral rights.
 The tribe requested the assistance of the federal government, which sent Bureau of Investigation agents to solve the murders.
 Hale and several others were arrested and tried for the murders, but they claimed that the federal government did not have jurisdiction.
 The district court quashed the indictments, but on appeal, the Supreme Court reversed, holding that the Osage lands were Indian Country and that the federal government therefore had jurisdiction.
 This put an end to the Osage Indian murders.

 Background

 Federal law

 In 1834, Congress passed the Indian Trade and Intercourse Act to regulate trade with the Indians and to provide the United States with criminal jurisdiction for crimes committed by or against Indians.
 This law provided for trial in a federal court for crimes committed by an Indian against a non-Indian or vice versa.
-At the time of passage, federal jurisdiction over the Indian Territory was given to the U.S. court in Arkansas and, in 1851, this was clarified as the western district court in Arkansas.
+At the time of passage, federal jurisdiction over the Indian Territory was given to the U.S. court in Arkansas and, in 1851, this was clarified as the United States District Court for the Western District of Arkansas.
 In 1890, this law was amended to create the Oklahoma Territory and to give the federal courts in western Arkansas, southern Kansas, and eastern Texas jurisdiction over the Indian Territory.